revbayes/revbayes.github.io/tutorials/intro/revgadgets.md

 The following code demonstrates how to process and visualize the MCMC trace file of a general time-reversible (GTR) substitution model analysis {% cite Tavare1986 %}, in which we have estimated the substitution rate and stationary frequency parameters for a single gene in a sample of 23 primates {% cite springer2012 %}.
 This analysis is covered in detail the {% page_ref ctmc %} tutorial.

-&#8680; The code in this section is contained in the script: `parameter_estimates.R`
+&#8680; The code in this section is contained in the script: `scripts/parameter_estimates.R`

 First, load the `RevGadgets` package:
 ```R